Test ID: 3A5Q Cytochrome P450 3A5 Genotype, Varies

 Clinical Information

 CYP3A5 is a member of the CYP3A family of genes located on chromosome 7.
 The cytochrome P450 (CYP) 3A subfamily of enzymes responsible for the metabolism of more than 50% of medications that undergo hepatic metabolism and first-pass metabolism in intestinal epithelial cells.
 The CYP3A5 expression level and enzymatic activity can be modulated by genetic variation.
-CYP3A5 allelic frequency depends upon ethnicity.
+The frequency of CYP3A5 alleles varies by ancestral background.
 For example, in individuals of European descent the most common allele is the CYP3A5*3 allele (c.219-237A>G), which results in a splicing defect and absence of enzyme activity.
-In individuals of African descent, the *1 allele (functional enzyme) is most common.
-The distribution of CYP3A5*3 allele frequencies ranges from 0.14 among sub-Saharan Africans to 0.95 in European populations.
+In individuals of African descent, the *1 allele is most common which has fully functional enzyme activity.
+In addition to the *3 allele, other alleles also are associated with reduced or no enzyme activity, including the *6, *7, *8, and *9 alleles.

 CYP3A5 testing is commonly ordered for patients receiving tacrolimus.
 Tacrolimus is an immunosuppressive calcineurin inhibitor used in transplant recipients.
-Tacrolimus has a low therapeutic index with a wide range of side effects and large interindividual variability in its pharmacokinetics, particularly in the dose required to reach target trough blood concentrations, thus necessitating routine therapeutic drug monitoring in clinical practice.
+Tacrolimus has a low therapeutic index with a wide range of adverse effects and large interindividual variability in its pharmacokinetics, particularly in the dose required to reach target trough blood concentrations.
+Thus, routine therapeutic drug monitoring is used in clinical practice.

 The following table displays the CYP3A5 variants detected by this assay, the corresponding star allele, and the effect on CYP3A5 enzyme activity: